The Definitive Resource

 - Excellent for SEO

-- Genuinely valuable skill for your career β many employers value WordPress experience
+- Genuinely valuable skill for your career β employers want WordPress experience

 Cons